grumpyjames/birding-almanac/features/a-200-bird-year/part-43-skye.md

 promising.
-There've been what I think have been Black-throated Divers in the bay every morning so far, but this one is Great Northern, for me; it has a more brutish profile, a giant wedge of a beak, and that more beady looking eye that gives it a more primitive air than its cousins.
+There've been what I think have been Black-throated Divers in the bay every morning so far, but this one is Great Northern, for me; it has a more brutish profile, a giant wedge of a beak, and that more beady-looking eye that gives it a more primitive air than its cousins.
 Yeah, that lumpy cliff of a forehead is a giveaway, GND it is.